You have done the work alone for too long.

 Each pattern is correctable.
 The correction begins with honest naming.

-I have spent thirty-five years inside the lives of operators at every scale, and the pattern is consistent.
+I have spent thirty-five years inside the lives of founders at every scale, and the pattern is consistent.

-The operators who sustain over decades have built the architecture.
+The leaders who sustain over decades have built the architecture.
 Some have been doing it instinctively their whole careers.
 Some had to learn it the hard way after a plateau or a crisis surfaced the gap.
-The form differs.
-The structure is the same.

-The operators who flame out, plateau, or end up bitter at the peak of their careers almost always have a structural gap in this architecture.
+The leaders who flame out, plateau, or end up bitter at the peak of their careers almost always have a structural gap.
 They built capability without relationships.
 They earned coaching from others without offering it themselves.
 They formed peer alliances that drifted into social clubs without retaining the rigor of the Master Mind.

 The work is to build the architecture deliberately, with the right people in the right roles, at the right cadence, with the right structural commitments.